nnellans/bicep-guide/README.md

 ## Parameter Decorators
 - Decorators are placed directly above the parameter definition
 - You can use more than one decorator for each parameter definition
 - It's good practice to specify the `minLength` and `maxLength` decorators for parameters that control resource naming.
-These limitations help avoid errors later during deployment
+These limitations help avoid errors later during deployment.
+For example, an Azure Storage Account must have a name that is between 3 and 24 characters long
   - For integers you can specify `minValue` and `maxValue` decorators, instead
 - It's good practice to specify the `description` decorator for all of your parameters.
 Try to make them helpful
 - The `allowed` decorator can be used to provide allowed values in an array.
 If the value doesn't match, then the deployment fails